 Factors affecting the price

-Let’s look at the real example.
+Let’s look at a real example.

 The bottom line

 We emphasize that apart from the technical side, there are processes like communication and a creative process.
-Which if not taken into account may slow the process and if treated properly can boost it.
+Which, if not taken into account, may slow the process and, if treated properly, can boost it.